f4b1n/f4b1n/README.md

 👋 Hi, I’m Fabian

-👀 I’m interested in Python and JS
+👀 interested in Python and JS

-🌱 I’m currently studying CS
+🌱 currently studying CS (part-time)

-💞️ I’m looking to collaborate on anything actually
+💞️ looking to collaborate on anything actually

 📫 Send me a message on linkedIn
 <!---